 If you’re new to Adobe Experience Manager, you’re probably researching ways to get ahead – or pitfalls to avoid.
-There can be a major learning curve for this powerful platform, so here’s some tips and tricks pulled from our beginner’s guide (part of our AEM bundle!) to help.
+There can be a major learning curve for this powerful platform, so here’s some tips and tricks pulled from our beginner’s guide to help.

 I’m going to speak in terms seasoned AEM users will know, so if you’re new to the platform or maybe don’t quite have a grasp of everything, grab the guide first and bookmark this page for later!